IBM/aspera-cli/docs/README.erb.md

 | `boot`        | Use authentication token copied from browser (experimental)         |

 > [!TIP]
-> If you have a Faspex 5 public link, provide it, unchanged, through the option `url`
+> If you have a Faspex 5 public link, provide it, as-is, through the option `url`.

 For a quick start, one can use the wizard, which will help to create an [Option Preset](#option-preset):